 At a Glance

-- Tasks: Join us as a Licensed Aircraft Engineer, working on long haul base maintenance at Heathrow.
+- Tasks: Join us as a Licensed Aircraft Engineer, working on long haul base maintenance.

-- Benefits: Enjoy competitive pay, potential travel perks, and a dynamic work environment.
+- Benefits: Enjoy competitive pay, potential for career growth, and a dynamic work environment.

-- Why this job: Be part of a prestigious team, enhancing your skills while contributing to aviation safety.
+- Why this job: Be part of a prestigious team, enhancing your skills while contributing to aviation excellence.

 - Qualifications: Must hold a B1 UKCAA licence with at least one type rating, preferably A320 or B777/B787.